 - Understanding – Ensuring the business fully understands the scale and scope of potential exposures, both from its own activities and that of its financing operations

 - Realism – As tempting as it is to emphasise the firm's green credentials, ask whether these are backed up by the facts.
-This will only come with awareness of their actual and potential exposures
+This will only come with an awareness of their actual and potential exposures

 FourthLine now runs 90-minute climate risk awareness workshops for our financial services clients.
 Please click here to find out more